Mohammedkherfan/distichain-test/README.md

 ### Summary
 In this service I'm using redis cache server to write data on the cache to make check and get records more fast and easy also I'm writing the data one csv file.
+Please note there are test unit in service module TDD.
 We have four main component to this service:

 ### Installation